“It's far easier to fight demons in a universe of your own making,

 The power of ventilation and filtration Katelyn Jetelina, Your Local Epidemiologist https://yourlocalepidemiologist.substack.com/p/the-power-of-ventilation-and-filtration

 My understanding is, distancing can protect you (and others) a lot.
 It may not protect you 100%, but it can definitely slow down the virus.
+And the rate of death for unvaccinated compared to vaccinated is very clearly much higher.

 My understanding is, just as with vaccines, we were lucky that the knowledge was already there, and scientists were able to quickly develop tests specifically for this Coronavirus.